Antonio Deinde Fernandez

-Chief Antonio Oladeinde Fernandez (12 August 1929 – 1 September 2015) was a Nigerian billionaire, business magnate and diplomat, a Pan-African leader and Permanent Representative of the Central African Republic to the United Nations.
+Oloye Antonio Oladeinde Fernandez of Dudley (12 August 1929 – 1 September 2015) was a Nigerian billionaire, business magnate and diplomat, a Pan-African leader and Permanent Representative of the Central African Republic to the United Nations.
 He was considered one of the richest men in Africa.

 In addition to a variety of other chieftaincy titles, he held the title of the Apesin Ola of the Egba clan of Yorubaland.
+Meanwhile, in Scotland, Chief Fernandez was also entitled to use the courtesy territorial designation "of Dudley" as part of his formal name due to his being a feudal baron.

 Background

-Fernandez was born on 12 August 1929, in Lagos, Nigeria, to a family with Portuguese-Brazilian and Yoruba heritage.
+Fernandez was born on 12 August 1929, in Lagos, Nigeria, to a family with Portuguese-Brazilian and Yoruba ancestry.
 His father was named Camut Akinwale or Kanut Akinwande Fernandez, born with the first name Yesufu, which he later changed.
 The Fernandez family descended from a Portuguese-Brazilian slave trader who settled in Lagos in the early 19th century to raise a family with his African wife.

 Fernandez's mother was Juliana Durojaiye Fernandez, née Palomeras; she was also a member of the Olumegbon noble line of Isale-Eko, Lagos.
 In 1989, Fernandez named his youngest child Darnel Abimbola Olumegbon Fernandez, naming her in honour of the Olumegbon heritage.

 As a child, Fernandez attended Catholic primary school next to the Cathedral of the Holy Cross, Lagos, then CMS Grammar School in the Bariga neighborhood.
 He enrolled at St Gregory's College, Lagos, for his secondary education but left after his second year for the United States.
 While in the U.S., he brokered a deal for shipping bauxite from the mining area of Jos, Nigeria, to a client in the U.S.; the deal made him his first million dollars.